 Data Backup for Business: Everything You Need to Get Started

 Data is an essential asset for every business, no matter the industry or size.
-But with ransomware attacks taking place every 11 seconds—and 96% focussing on backup data—data loss is a huge threat.
+But with 66% of organizations experiencing at least one ransomware attack in the past two years—and 96% of those attacks focusing on backup data—data loss is a huge threat.

 In this guide, we’ll discuss how businesses can avoid catastrophic data loss by understanding, planning, and implementing effective backup solutions, whatever their size.